Sandra Gladh MBPsS, Dip CP.

 Payments are made via bank transfer before the session.

 Will it remain confidential?

-Confidentiality is a priority and will be discussed in your first session.
-I adhere to the HCPC code of conduct and National Counselling Society and National Hypnotherapy Society code of conduct and ethics.
+What you say in sessions will be treated as a confidential, except where there are serious risk of harm.
+I adhere to the National Counselling Society and National Hypnotherapy Society code of conduct and ethics.

 What happens during an EMDR session?